Optimizing Chlorination in Water Distribution Systems via Surrogate-assisted Neuroevolution: Results

 \section{Results}

 In this section, the results of applying the above methods to chlorination control are presented.
-The outcomes of surrogate training are first reviewed, followed by qualitative and quantitative performance of prescriptor evolution, and the effects of surrogate fine tuning.
+The outcomes of surrogate training are first reviewed, followed by qualitative and quantitative performance of prescriptor evolution, and the effects of surrogate fine-tuning.
 The details of the experimental setup are in Appendices~\ref{S-app} and~\ref{N-app}.